Turtle Island Children's Center

 Staff Leadership & Culture

-- Provide coaching, mentorship, and support for Infant/Toddler teaching staff
+• Provide coaching, mentorship, and support to Infant/Toddler teaching staff to enhance their practice and confidence.

-- Partner with the Executive Director (ED) on matters relating to Infant/Toddler staff and support annual review process
+• Partner with the Executive Director to support Infant/Toddler staff and oversee the annual review process.

-- Support staff morale, communication, and collaborative culture-building
+• Foster staff morale, communication, and collaborative culture-building through regular meetings and open dialogue.

-- Work closely with PreK Coordinator to ensure continuity between infant/toddler and PreK programming
+• Work closely with the PreK Coordinator to ensure continuity between infant/toddler and PreK programming.

 Programming & Classroom Leadership

-- Spend an average of at least 60% of work time in classrooms providing hands-on support, modeling, and coverage
+• Spend an average of at least 60% of work time in classrooms, providing hands-on support, modeling, and coverage to ensure high-quality programming.

-- Support pedagogy, curriculum development, parent communication, and classroom systems
+• Support pedagogy, curriculum development, parent communication, and classroom systems to create a cohesive and effective learning environment.

-- Collaborate with the ED on staffing plans, schedules, and program quality
+• Collaborate with the Executive Director on staffing plans, schedules, and program quality to ensure alignment with our values and pedagogical approach.

-- Identify classroom and playground needs related to safety and programming
+• Identify classroom and playground needs related to safety and programming to ensure a safe and engaging environment for children.

-- Ensure programming aligns with Turtle Island’s values and pedagogical approach
+• Ensure programming aligns with Turtle Island’s values and pedagogical approach, reflecting our commitment to child-centered, emergent, and nature-based learning.

 Student Support & Inclusion

-- Coordinate with the ED to support students with diverse developmental needs
+• Coordinate with the Executive Director to support students with diverse developmental needs, ensuring their inclusion and participation in all aspects of the program.

-- Help ensure inclusion practices are respectful, feasible, and sustainable for staff
+• Help ensure inclusion practices are respectful, feasible, and sustainable for staff, promoting a culture of equity and empathy.

-- Coordinate access to training and resources related to supporting diverse learners
+• Coordinate access to training and resources related to supporting diverse learners, enhancing the quality of our program and promoting inclusive practices.

 Recruitment, Hiring & Onboarding

-- Lead Infant/Toddler recruitment efforts in collaboration with the ED
+• Lead Infant/Toddler recruitment efforts in collaboration with the Executive Director, ensuring a strong and diverse pool of candidates.

-- Track certifications, professional development requirements, and related documentation
+• Track certifications, professional development requirements, and related documentation to ensure compliance and staff growth.

 Professional Development & Systems

-- Coordinate professional development opportunities and mentorship support
+• Coordinate professional development opportunities and mentorship support to enhance staff skills and knowledge.

-- Collaborate with the ED to maintain the Staff Handbook and licensing alignment
+• Collaborate with the Executive Director to maintain the Staff Handbook and ensure alignment with licensing requirements and professional development systems.

-- Maintain STARS alignment and support renewal processes
+• Maintain STARS alignment and support renewal processes, ensuring compliance and a high-quality program.

-- Coordinate caregiver conference scheduling with the ED and PreK Coordinator
+• Coordinate caregiver conference scheduling with the Executive Director and PreK Coordinator, promoting communication and collaboration.

 Staff Meetings & Communication

-- Lead meetings related to curriculum, pedagogy, classroom practice, and staff culture
+• Lead meetings related to curriculum, pedagogy, classroom practice, and staff culture, fostering open dialogue and collaboration.

-- Contribute programmatic insight to strategic planning discussions
+• Contribute programmatic insight to strategic planning discussions, ensuring a comprehensive and inclusive approach to decision-making.

 Requirements